 This course is designed to prepare a team to participate in the Model United Nations conference.
 Student delegates will research and represent a country in Model United Nations debate and legislative forums.
 Students will learn, develop, and practice skills in debate, consensus building, critical thinking, parliamentary procedure, legislation drafting, and public speaking.
 Students will learn to represent the interests and foreign policy objectives of the country their team represents.
 In addition students may be required to serve on the staff of a high school Model United Nations (HMUN) simulation.
+Prerequisite(s): Approval of Instructor critical thinking, parliamentary procedure, legislation drafting, and public speaking.
+Students will learn to represent the interests and foreign policy objectives of the country their team represents.
+In addition students may be required to serve on the staff of a high school Model United Nations (HMUN) simulation.
 Prerequisite(s): Approval of Instructor

-SOSC 4020 - Model United Nations Phase Ib (3-0-3)
+SOSC 4020 - Model United Nations Phase lb (3-0-3)

 This course is designed to prepare a team to participate in the Model United Nations conference.
 Student delegates will research and represent a country in Model United Nations debate and legislative forums.
-Students will learn, develop, and practice skills in debate, consensus building, critical thinking, parliamentary procedure, legislation drafting, and public speaking.
-Students will learn to represent the interests and foreign policy objectives of the country their team represents.
-In addition students may be required to serve on the staff of a high school Model United Nations (HMUN) simulation.
-Prerequisite(s): Approval of Instructor
+Students will learn, develop, and practice skills in debate, consensus building,